common-fate/docs-archive/src/pages/granted-cli/browsers.md

 # Browsers

-Granted currently supports Firefox and Chromium-based browsers (such as Chrome, Brave, and Edge).
+Granted currently supports Firefox, Chromium-based browsers (such as Chrome, Brave, and Edge), Safari and Arc.

 :::tip